Saint Petersburg: Toponymy

 Saint Petersburg has been traditionally called the "Window to Europe" and the "Window to the West" by the Russians.
-The city is the northernmost metropolis in the world, and is also often described as the "Venice of the North" or the "Russian Venice" due to its many water corridors, as the city is built on swamp and water.
+The city is the northernmost metropolis with more than 1 million people in the world, and is also often described as the "Venice of the North" or the "Russian Venice" due to its many water corridors, as the city is built on swamp and water.
 Furthermore, it has strongly Western European-inspired architecture and culture, which is combined with the city's Russian heritage.
 Another nickname of Saint Petersburg is "The City of the White Nights" because of a natural phenomenon which arises due to the closeness to the polar region and ensures that in summer the night skies of the city do not get completely dark for a month.
 The city is also often called the "Northern Palmyra", due to its extravagant architecture.

 History

 Imperial era (1703–1917)

 Swedish colonists built Nyenskans, a fortress at the mouth of the Neva River in 1611, which was later called Ingermanland.
-This area was inhabited by a Finnic tribe of Ingrians.
 The small town of Nyen grew up around the fort.
+Before the 17th century, this area was inhabited by Finnic Izhorians and Votians.
+The Ingrian Finns moved to the region from the provinces of Karelia and Savonia during the Swedish rule.
+There was also some Estonian, Karelian, Russian and German population in the area.

 At the end of the 17th century, Peter the Great, who was interested in seafaring and maritime affairs, wanted Russia to gain a seaport to trade with the rest of Europe.
 He needed a better seaport than the country's main one at the time, Arkhangelsk, which was on the White Sea in the far north and closed to shipping during the winter.